My Forking Life

 • I don’t add marshmallows to this recipe as I feel it’s sweet enough as is.

-southern candied sweet potatoes in pan
+candied sweet potatoes in baking dish

 Watch this video tutorial and see how I make these sweet potatoes from start to finish.

-4.75 from 66 votes
+4.78 from 131 votes

 These Easy Southern Candied Sweet Potatoes are covered in a sugar buttery mixture and baked until tender.
 It’s the perfect side dish for any table.